nzrunner/home-assistant/docs/_posts/2023-03-28-github-pages-and-jekyll-frustration-central.md

 2. Create a website in that repo/branch
 3. Tell GitHub to deploy the website to GitHub Pages

-I wanted my website to inherit the folder name of my repo, so needed to use the branch option, rather than creating a new report.
+I wanted my website to inherit the folder name of my repo, so needed to use the branch option, rather than creating a new repo.

 My first mistake was choosing to publish a website using [custom GitHub Actions workflow 🔗](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow).
 Despite it being possible, and after numerous commits to force a build and deploy, I never got any positive outcomes.
 No website visible and frustration raging through my veins.